Every home sale incurs certain costs. Buyers and sellers usually split these closing costs, as the sales contract specifies.

-Many of the costs associated with buying a home are associated with getting a mortgage.
-At Savers Home Loans, we have extensive experience in residential mortgage lending, so we can provide you with a comprehensive list of closing costs related to your mortgage in your "Good Faith Estimate".
+Many of the costs associated with buying a home are associated with getting the loan.
+At Savers Home Loans, we are highly experienced in residential mortgage lending, so we can compile a comprehensive list of mortgage-related costs in your "Good Faith Estimate".

 Good Faith Estimate (GFE)

-We've provided a general list of closing costs below, but we will provide you a specific list of closing costs, with amounts, soon after you complete your loan application.
+We've provided a general list of these costs below, but we will provide you a specific list of closing costs, with amounts, soon after you have completed your application.
 At Savers Home Loans, we don't believe in surprises, so if your costs change, we'll be sure to let you know immediately.

 Standard Closing Costs